ABOUT THE MUSEUM

 2002 was the ‘Year of the Marine Engines’, when four marine engines arrived from the National Maritime Museum (three of these are on loan).
 Since then, other engines and steam pumps have been added to the collection.

 In 2006 the building was extended.
 This enabled us to acquire a large beam engine (18 ft.
 Beam; 16 ft diameter flywheel), built in 1878 by Goddard & Massey,Nottingham.
-This arrived in August 2010 and is at present under restoration.
+This arrived in August 2010 and has been fully restored.
+As an alternative to steam, it is running on open days using a vacuum exhauster.

 Everything for the gardener is catered for, seeds, plants; shrubs; compost; tools etc.